AdityaDhanarajKundu/Text_And_File_Encrypter/readme.md

 The application has been bundled into a standalone executable <B>(main.exe)</B> located in dist folder, using PyInstaller, allowing easy execution without needing Python or dependencies pre-installed.

 ## Domain : CRYPTOGRAPHY AND DATA SECURITY
 Cryptography and data security focus on the principles and techniques required to protect sensitive information from unauthorized access and tampering.
-It forms the backbone of cybersecurity, ensuring the confidentiality, integrity, and authenticity of data in transit and at rest.
+It forms the backbone of cybersecurity, ensuring data confidentiality, integrity, and authenticity in transit and at rest.
 This domain encompasses encryption algorithms, hashing methods, digital signatures, and secure communication protocols.

 The project aligns with this domain by providing: